wagnerfusca/android-uniciv/README.md

 ## Licença

-Este projeto está sobre a licença Apache License - see the [LICENSE.md](LICENSE.md) para maiores detalhes.
+Este projeto está sobre a licença Apache License - see the [LICENSE](LICENSE) para maiores detalhes.

 ## Referências